-All visitors, parents, guardians, etc. ("visitors") who visit HOPE Prima for any reason (i.e., volunteering in the classroom, observation, meeting with school staff, etc.) are required to enter Prima through the main/front doors, sign in at the security station, read and sign the visitor/observer form, wear a visitor badge and report to the school office.
+All visitors, parents, guardians, etc. ("visitors") who visit Fortis for any reason (i.e., volunteering in the classroom, observation, meeting with school staff, etc.) are required to enter Fortis through the main/front doors, sign in at the security station, read and sign the visitor/observer form, wear a visitor badge, be checked in with Hall Pass, and report to the school office.
 In order to ensure the safety of the campus community, entrance to the school through other entrances is not permitted by Visitors.
 Parents/guardians are always welcome to visit the school.
 Parents/guardians who wish to meet with teachers or staff should schedule such meetings in advance to ensure availability of school staff and to allow for an appropriate amount of time to be scheduled for the meeting.
 Parents/guardians may also observe their children's classes provided the observation is scheduled in advance or the parent/guardian has received permission from the Principal to observe the class.
 Administration is committed to providing teachers with advance notice of guests in the classroom.
 This is done not only as a courtesy to teachers but also to ensure that the educational process is not disrupted and as an added security measure.
 Parents/guardians visiting for purposes of an observation are still required to go through the visiting protocol prior to proceeding to the classroom.

 Parents/guardians may be denied the opportunity to enter the school and/or to observe a class if the school administration has determined that the parents/guardians' presence has, had, is having, or may have a negative impact on the educational process and/or would create a disruption to the School and/or presents a health or safety risk to students or staff.
-Parents/guardians who are denied the opportunity to observe a class may appeal that determination to the principal.
+Parents/guardians who are denied the opportunity to observe a class may appeal in writing that determination to the principal.

 Children visiting the school for class projects must have prior approval of the principal.
 Students are not allowed to bring children to school at any time.
-No one under the age of 18, who is not otherwise an HHS student at school for an approved purpose is allowed in the building without permission of the principal.
+No one under the age of 18 is allowed in the building without permission of the principal.

 Visits of a social nature are not allowed.
-Any visits from former staff or scholars must have the approval of the principal and will be restricted to the front office while in the building.
-No visitors will be allowed to roam the building without prior approval and/or an administrative escort.
 Visits of an educational nature must be approved at least 24 hours in advance by the school office.